What Does an Automotive Journalist Really Do?

 Like their news journalist counterpart, automotive journalists often travel to find stories.
 The top auto journalists do the research and have extensive knowledge about everything with wheels.
 The difference between a news reporter and one that reports solely on the auto industry is that sometimes the automotive journalist’s travel is financed by the same source that is included in their stories.
 This is what Voigt wrote about in his story.
 It’s not new news, rather pay for play has been happening for decades.

 Some media outlets do not allow their automotive journalists to travel for free, and they have strict rules against accepting any gifts of value for their time at an event.
 Autoweek never allowed their journalists to accept gifts.
+Most of reporters from news dailies always paid their way to automaker introductions, and never accepted (I think) any freebies from automakers.
 But they were the exception, not the rule.
-Yes, some automotive journalists do accept pre-production new vehicles for review, often weeks at a time at no charge.
+Yes, some automotive journalists do accept pre-production new vehicles for review, often for weeks at a time at no charge.
 However, automakers keep close tabs on their press fleets, and there are strict guidelines to follow.
+A final note about this; Consumer Reports in America absolutely would never accept a vehicle on loan from an automaker if they were going to review it.
+They pay for everything they test drive.
+That’s very unusual in the media business, but it happens and makes their reviews unbiased.

 Remember that I previously stated that there are real differences between news reporters and auto reporters?
 These media introductions take place anywhere on the planet.
 A automaker like BMW may fly you to the Swiss Alps.
 These might be all-expenses paid stays hosted by the automaker.
 True, there are good reasons for press events, or “long leads” as they are called in exotic locations.
 They are perfect environments to showcase new vehicles well before the public ever sees the vehicle.
 They give the automaker a chance to introduce new vehicles on their turf, or at locations suited for the type of vehicle they are showcasing.